coralogix/terraform-coralogix-aws/examples/coralogix-aws-shipper/README.md

 }
 ```

-### use the s3-sns integration
+### Use the s3-sns integration
-#### In this example we deploy the s3 integration via sns, we set the subsystem to be value of a log field for example if send this log:
+#### In this example we deploy the s3 integration via sns, we set the subsystem to be a value of a log field for example if send this log:
 ```hcl
 {
     timestamp: "2024-01-01T00:00:01Z"